energy-on-chain/billfish-pachanga-ai/README.txt

 ###############################################################################
-# PROJECT: Fishing Tournament Template (V3)
+# PROJECT: Toledo Bend
-# DATE STARTED: 2-August-2024
+# DATE STARTED: 16-September-2024
-# DESCRIPTION: This is the third iteration of the "angler tourney application"
-# based on customer feedback and lessons learned during the 2024 tournament
-# season.
-This repo is meant to be "copy pasted" and customized / adapted for
+# DESCRIPTION: This is codebase for all Toledo Bend angler tournament
-# individual tournaments.
-The potential functionality includes: catch tracking,
-# realtime scoring (leaderboard), fish pots, linked merch sites, online
-# registration and payment, sponsor advertisement, auctions, and more.
+# solutions.
+It usese V3 of the angler tournament template.
 ###############################################################################
 ###############################################################################
 ###############################################################################
 # CHANGELOG
-# v3.0.0
+# v1.0.0
 # Initial commit of the project.
 ###############################################################################
 ###############################################################################